ceciivanov/k8s-study/ETCD.md

 # 2. External ETCD -- for high availability, meaning that the etcd is a remote server

-Proceed with the exact same way for backup
+**backup:**
+From the remote host on which you want to run the backup, make sure you have the certs for etcd-server and specify the right endpoints with the etcd-server ip

-cat /etc/kubernetes/manifests/kube-apiserver.yaml | grep etcd
-take the --etcd-server IP
-and the certs for talking to the etcd
+e.x on controlplane which has external etcd-server cat /etc/kubernetes/manifests/kube-apiserver.yaml | grep etcd take the --etcd-server IP and the certs for talking to the etcd
 ETCDCTL_API=3 etcdctl --endpoints=https://$etcd-server-ip:2379 --cacert= --cert= --key= ... snapshot save /path/backup.db

-restore:
+**restore: **
-ETCDCTL_API=3 etcdctl --data-dir=/path/ snapshot restore /path/backup.db
+ETCDCTL_API=3 etcdctl --data-dir=/new-data-dir snapshot restore /path/backup.db

+- either copy the backup.db to the etcd-server and make the restore there specifying the --data-dir and changing the etcd.service
+- also note to make the right permissions: chown -R etcd:etcd /var/lib/etcd-new

-now we need to copy the data-dir to the etcd host system and change the etcd service
+either restore from the remote host and move the new data-dir made to the etcd-server make right permissions and change the etcd-service